Bob's Game: Protest aftermath

 The protest ended on the 30th day on January 10, 2009, with Pelloni saying that he was suffering from a "wicked headache".
 Pelloni described Nintendo as a "heartless corporation, only interested in the biggest profits".
 He ransacked his room in frustration and posted a lengthy comment on his website, declaring his defeat.
 In light of the statement and the lack of any visible movement on the webcam, a concerned user from the /v/ board on 4chan was able to retrieve Pelloni's telephone number from his Whois information.
 The user contacted his sister in an attempt to have somebody check on him.
 Then, on January 11, the police broke into his room to check on him, finding him well.

 According to Rob Hearn in an article on the website Pocket Gamer, shortly after conceding, Pelloni resumed his protest and attack on Nintendo.
-He had apparently worked himself into Bob's Game, portraying himself as the game's main antagonist and final boss.
-He redefined the object of the game as being to take down "Gantendo" (a portmanteau of "Ganon" and "Nintendo"), with the game's main protagonist being named "Yuu".
+He had apparently worked himself into Bob's Game, portraying himself as the main antagonist and final boss.
+He redefined the object of it as being to take down "Gantendo" (a portmanteau of "Ganon" and "Nintendo"), with the main protagonist being named "Yuu".
 In addition, he had retooled the story to incorporate events leading up to and after his protest.
 On February 1, Griffin McElroy of Joystiq reported that Pelloni had vandalized the Nintendo World Store in New York City, saying that this was "Level 50" of his newly revived protest.

 On February 6, 25 weeks after sending his request for an SDK, Pelloni received a letter from Nintendo rejecting his request.
 According to JC Fletcher of Joystiq, this was the same form letter that Xiotex Studios received on their rejection to develop games for WiiWare.
 In the letter, Nintendo said that they require "secure business facilities, sufficient equipment and staffing, financial stability and other attributes that would distinguish the developer" and that they deal with confidential information, making them highly selective in whom they grant SDK access.

 In March 2009, Pelloni announced on his website that the protest and ensuing events had been a viral marketing ploy to advertise Bob's Game.
 According to an email he sent to the press, he said that he had been able to fool the entire Internet gaming community and expressed disappointment in the media, saying that "'angry developer litters' is considered more newsworthy than 'angry developer'."
-He referred to the marketing of the game as "an old-school marketing style for an old-school style game."
+He referred to the marketing of Bob's Game as "an old-school marketing style for an old-school style game."
 According to James Stephanie Sterling of Destructoid, he claimed that his stunts "are the mark of somebody who deserves to be a part of the game industry."